thomaspwang/check-classification/README.md

 ```

 <br> **Step 5** <br>
-Even after installing `requirements.txt`, you still need to manually install these:
+Even after installing `requirements.txt`, you may need need to manually install these:

 ```
 pip install python-doctr